 Messed up doesn't always mean ugly, certain styles are intentionally made to appear windswept, jump out the box in styling terms.
 Part uneven chopped layers to one side and finish by pushing them up to seem windswept.

-Nothing says rocker chick more than a loud color with wild spikes, this platinum blonde screams that with many spikes.
+Nothing says rocker chick more than a loud color with wild spikes.
 The basic cut includes long strands at the back, tapered short at the sides and long again at the tops.
 The length differences lend interesting contrasts in texture and volume.
-The platinum blonde gives the short hairstyle enough lightness while the spikes make it stand out with edginess.
+The platinum blonde gives the short hairstyle enough lightness while the spikes and edginess make it stand out.

 Don't Limit the Classic Bob.

-This model is sporting a soft feminine update to the bob design while keeping the back manageable with a crop.
-The top and sides look extra voluminous with natural soft and tousled tresses.
+This model is sporting a soft feminine update to the bob design while a crop keeps the back manageable.
+The top and sides are kept extra voluminous by natural soft and tousled tresses.
 Extra chic and feminine with strands falling to the sides, framing the face and creating a daintier appearance.
 Blondes, brunettes, and redheads could rock this and it would match any face shape or skin color.

 Work away from boring chin-length tresses to girly and bubbly hairstyles.
 Fluffed to achieve volume the tresses are also side parted.
 Tucking your locks behind your ears will result in a loss of the volume you've created.